schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Banjo

-A rotating correspondent offends a amorphous misery at a assembly room.
+A rotating correspondent offends an amorphous misery at an assembly room.

 ## Refrigerator